Skip to Main Content

 Give Your Jaws a Rest

-At Pleasant Valley Dental, our passion for comprehensive care goes beyond just healthy teeth and gums.
-Your jaw joint is an essential part of your oral health system, and can cause a lot more problems than you may realize.
-Do you suffer from jaw pain, chronic headaches or migraines?
-You may be one of many Canadians who suffer from TMD.
-Thankfully, we have a simple solution that can protect your teeth and alleviate the chronic pain that’s causing you grief.
-Treating your TMD might just change your life.
+Your jaw joint is an essential part of your oral health system and can cause a lot more problems than you may realize.
+Thankfully, our dentists can help protect your teeth and alleviate the chronic pain that’s causing you grief.

 What is TMJ/TMD?

 TMJ stands for temporomandibular joint, or the jaw joint.
-TMD stands for temporomandibular joint disorder, and is used to describe any condition affecting the jaw joint.
+TMD is short for temporomandibular joint disorder and is used to describe any condition affecting the jaw joint.
 Just to make things confusing, these two terms are often used interchangeably!

-Your TMJ is one of the most complex joints in the body and is made up of a system of nerves and ligaments that connect your jawbone (mandible) to your skull (temporal bone).
-This joint can rotate and move in all directions—forward, backward, and side to side—and allows you to speak, chew, swallow, and yawn.
-Any action you take with your mouth requires the help of your TMJ.
+Your TMJ is one of the most complex joints in your body and is made up of a system of nerves and ligaments that connect your jawbone to your skull.
+This joint can rotate and move in all directions, allowing you to speak, chew, swallow, and yawn.
+Any action performed by your mouth requires the help of your TMJ.

 If you have any problems with the muscles, bones, or other tissues that make up and surround the jaw joint, you may have TMD.